Quantum Noise Reduction in the Space-based Gravitational Wave Antenna DECIGO Using Optical Springs and Homodyne Detection scheme: Introduction

-The primary limiting noise source in DESIGO's observation band is quantum noise.
+The primary limiting noise source in DECIGO's observation band is quantum noise.
 Thus, a significant focus is placed on improving the instrument's quantum noise performance.
 In general, for cavities with very long baselines such as DECIGO, it has been assumed that diffraction losses prevent the preservation of correlated quantum states of light, reducing the effectiveness of techniques such as optical spring (via cavity detuning) and homodyne detection, which are commonly used in ground-based detectors.
 To address this issue, quantum locking schemes with short additional cavities have been proposed and analyzed \cite{YAMADA2020126626, YAMADA2021127365, galaxies11060111}.
 These studies demonstrate a significant improvement in quantum noise limited sensitivities by employing detuned, lossless sub-cavities along with the use of homodyne detection schemes.

-A recent study has developed a framework to precisely modeling the impact of diffraction losses on the quantum states of light \cite{umemura2025introductionvacuumfieldscavity}.
-This allowed us to evaluate the advantages of using quantum techniques, like optical springs, directly on the main long-baseline cavities of DESIGO.
-We calculate the sensitivity of the instrument in the observation band with detuning applied and with a homodyne detection scheme.
+A recent study has developed a framework to systematically model the impact of diffraction losses on the quantum states of light \cite{umemura2025introductionvacuumfieldscavity}.
+This enables a more consistent treatment than previous analyses, where diffraction losses were typically modeled only phenomenologically.
+This framework allows us to model the vacuum-state mixing induced by diffraction losses and evaluate the performance of quantum techniques such as optical springs and homodyne detection applied directly to the main long-baseline cavities of DECIGO.
+Using this framework, we evaluate the detector sensitivity in the observation band with detuning and homodyne detection, thereby clarifying how diffraction losses modify the performance predicted in earlier idealized treatments.

 In section {\ref{sec:quantum_noise}}, we establish the treatment of quantum fluctuations used in this paper, following that influence of diffraction losses in a Fabry-Perot cavity, optical springs and homodyne detection schemes are also discussed.
 Section {\ref{sec:simulation}} presents the simulation method used, and search for optimal parameters for potential DECIGO design.
 This section also explains the constraints set by acceleration noise, which is considered a practical noise source, in search for optimal instrument design parameters.
 Following that, section {\ref{sec:result}} presents the optimized sensitivity for primordial gravitational waves using signal-to-noise ratio (SNR) as a metric.
 Finally, section {\ref{sec:summary}} concludes, with a future direction for this work.